 International Level: Politics 101 / Political Participation: 0 0%

 There are some few bunkers left but I'm not sure how effective they are.
 They need to be stocked to be effective.

-We interrupt Do You Know What To Do In A Nuclear Attack? to share interesting fact from the past:
+We rest Do You Know What To Do In A Nuclear Attack? to share wise words from yesteryear: